EMBRYOPSIDA Pirani & Prado

 Bacterial/Fungal Associations.
 Monocots are practically never ectomycorrhizal, but mycoheterotrophy is disproportionally common here.
 This may be because there is no secondary thickening, a thick cortex, no primary root, etc. (Imhof 2010).

 Vegetative Variation.
-The tunica-corpus construction in the stem apex of monocots is similar to that in other angiosperms, although a 1-layered tunica, as in maize, is somewhat more common (Stewart & Dermen 1979; Jouannic 2011 and references).
-The outer tunica layer can proliferate at the leaf margin as can be seen in some variegated leaves (Zonneveld 2007).
-Stem development is complex, and a primary thickening meristem is close to ubiquitous, but there is no vascular cambium, see e.g. Esau (1943), Rudall (1991a, a summary), de Menezes et al. (2005), Pizzolato (2009); this is quite variable in details of its origin and the tissues to which it gives rise.
-Endodermal initials in at least some cases produce radially-arranged cortical cells centrifugally, while derivatives of the pericycle (itself the very outside of the phloic tissue - see Esau 1943), initially produce the vascular system centripetally (de Menezes et al. 2011; Cury et al. 2012); details of cauline vascular development are complex (Geeta 2016).
-Although de Menezes et al. (2011) suggested that there was no distinct primary thickening meristem in monocots, some of the argument here seems to be more definitional than anything else.
+The tunica-corpus construction in the stem apex of monocots is similar to that in other angiosperms, although a 1-layered tunica, as in maize, is somewhat more common here (Stewart & Dermen 1979; Jouannic 2011 and references).
+The tunica layer can proliferate at the leaf margin as can be seen in some variegated leaves (Zonneveld 2007).
+Stem development is complex, and a primary thickening meristem is close to ubiquitous, but there is no vascular cambium, see e.g. Esau (1943), Rudall (1991a, a summary), de Menezes et al. (2005), Pizzolato (2009); this primary thickening meristem is quite variable in details of its origin and the tissues to which it gives rise.
+Endodermal initials in at least some cases produce radially-arranged cortical cells centrifugally, while derivatives of the pericycle (itself the very outside of the phloic tissue - see Esau 1943) initially produce vascular system embedded in ground tissue centripetally (de Menezes et al. 2011; Cury et al. 2012); this area "remains active throughout the life of the plant" (Cury et al. 2017: p.
+42).
+Although de Menezes et al. (2011) suggested that there was no distinct primary thickening meristem in monocots, some of the argument here seems to be more a matter of definition than anything else.
+Cambial tissue in the stem, which gives rise to monocot-type of secondary thickening, as in a number of Asparagales (see above: Rudall 1995b for a summary), may represent a continuation of the activity of the primary thickening meristem (Carlquist 2012a) or whatever this tissue is.
+(Vascular bundles in a number of monocots may have a sort of cambial layer, but its products never amount to much - Arber 1919.)
+Overall, details of cauline vascular development are complex (Geeta 2016).

-Monocots show great variation in their basic leaf construction (e.g. Kaplan 1973), and seedlings, e.g. of Restionaceae, may hsve all sorts of leaf morphologies (e.g. Linder & Caddick 2001).
 One commonly thinks of the leaves of monocots as having broad, sheathing bases and elongated leaf blades with parallel venation that are about the same width, but this is perhaps because of the ubiquity of grasses (for the sheathing base of Zea, see Johnston et al. 2014a) and the fact that many commonly-cultivated bulbs have such leaves.
+In fact monocots show great variation in their basic leaf construction (e.g. Kaplan 1973), and seedlings, e.g. of Restionaceae, may have all sorts of leaf morphologies (e.g. Linder & Caddick 2001).
 The relation between the blade of a monocot leaf and that of a broad-leaved angiosperm is of the greatest interest.
 Leaves in general are often considered to be made up of a apical hyperphyll and basal hypophyll (e.g. ).
 In broad-leaved angiosperms the hyperphyll gives rise to the blade which has a marginal meristem (blastozone) and develops in an acropetal fashion - that is, the veins are first formed at the base of the blade.
 The hypophyll, on the other hand, gives rise to the petiole, a rather late-developing part of the leaf, leaf base, and stipules.
 In broad-leaved angiosperms like Arabidopsis development at the base of the blade, the junction of the hyperphyll and hypophyll, proceeds in two directions; cells are cut off both distally towards the apex and proximally towards the base (Ichihashi et al. 2011).
 In many monocots, most of the leaf is thought to be developed from the hypophyll alone and maturation of the blade proceeds basipetally as cell files are cut off from a transverse basal plate.
 Thus tissues in the apex of the blade of grass or palm leaf emerging from the sheath are mature while cells at the base are actively dividing and elongating.
 There is often a "Vorläuferspitze", a usually small abaxial unifacial conical or cylindrical protrusion at the apex of the mature leaf; this may represent the entire hyperphyll (e.g. Knoll 1948; Troll 1955; Bharathan 1996).
 In such leaves it is thought that the blade develops from the equivalent of the broad-leaved angiosperm leaf base; Croxdale (2000) mentions some broad-leaved angiosperms in which the polarity of growth is the same as that in monocots.
 In leaves in general, localization of PIN-FORMED1 auxin transport proteins is associated with provascular strand development, whether at the marginal meristem or the sheathing leaf base (Johnston et al. 2014a).

 The story of the evolution of the GC profile of protein-coding genes in the genome is complex, and Clément et al. (2014) suggest that the ancestral condition for monocots as a whole, not just grasses, is for the GC profile to be bimodal (see also McKain et al. 2016 for literature).